-The assembly or the central committee may adopt and amend by-laws not inconsistent with this constitution for the functioning of its committees, boards, working groups and commissions.
+The assembly or the central committee may adopt and amend by-laws not inconsistent with this constitution for the functioning of its committees, consultative bodies and commissions.

-5. Ouorum
+5. Quorum

 A quorum for the conduct of any business by the assembly or the central committee shall be one-half of its membership.